postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 Once you have added APIs to your Private API Network, you can manage them by organizing them in folders, editing their listings, and removing them from the Private API Network.

-* **If your team uses the [optional approval workflow](#using-the-approval-process-workflow)**, a user with the API Network Manager can complete these tasks.
+* **If your team uses the [optional approval process](#using-the-approval-process-workflow)**, a user with the API Network Manager can complete these tasks.
-* **If your team doesn't use the optional approval workflow**, any user with an Editor role can complete these tasks.
+* **If your team doesn't use the optional approval process**, any user with an Editor role can complete these tasks.

 ### Organizing with folders